-The Associate of Science degree, with an emphasis in Childhood Education and Family Studies leads to the baccalaureate degree in Human Development.
+The Associate of Science degree, with an emphasis in Childhood Education and Family Studies, is articulated with Washington State University Distance Learning Program leading to the baccalaureate degree in Human Development.
 Students may petition for adjustments in the Southwestern Associate of Science degree if course requirements are met for the first two years of any regionally accredited four-year institution offering a degree in Education, Early Childhood Education, Family Studies, or Human Development.

 The Associate of Applied Science in Childhood Education and Family Studies prepares students to work in a variety of educational and child care settings including nursery school, preschool, day care, private kindergarten and as a para-professional in the public schools.
 This degree program is articulated with Portland State University Child and Family Studies Program.
-Students who transfer to Portland State University, and are accepted into the program, should be able to complete the requirements for the baccalaureate degree in Child and Family Studies with two additional years of course work.
+Students who transfer to Portland State University, and are accepted into the program, should be able to complete the requirements for the baccalaureate degree in Child and Family Studies with two additional years of coursework.